 Cash on delivery (COD) lets your eCommerce customer order a product from you and pay the courier when they deliver the goods.
 Any item that is not paid for is returned to the retailer.

 The main advantage of COD is that the buyer doesn’t have to own a credit card.
 As mentioned earlier, this is 82.4% of the global population.
 Additionally, as payment is made on a later date, this payment option tends to lead to an increase in impulse purchases.

 If your eCommerce customers live in a part of the world where COD is common, then you need to offer it as a payment option.
 But, for this you need a reliable courier service that accepts cash.
 Make sure to do your research before deciding on a company.

 The right payment methods for your store

 By offering the right eCommerce payment methods you will reduce the number of abandoned carts and increase sales.
-Setting up these online payment options is typically easy, but there are professionals who can lend you a hand if you need it.
+Setting up these online payment options is typically easy, but if you need help you should get in touch.
+Forbytes have plenty of experienced developers who can lend you a hand.